Apple Jicama Slaw

 Fennel, Apple, and Walnut Salad with Pomegranate-Orange Dressing from The Perfect Pantry

-- 2/3 large head green cabbage, thinly sliced (about 6 cups thinly sliced green cabbage)
+- 6 cups thinly sliced green cabbage (see notes)

 - 2 Honeycrisp apples, seeds removed and cut into matchstick strips